JiriHoffmann/cis357-FinalProject/README.md

 </p>

 ### Creating the app
 We will start out by creating the app and adding some basic information about it.
-While you are able to change any information in here, you should know, that it is possible to change a paid app to free but a <strong>free app cannot be changed to paid</strong>.
+While you are able to change any information in here, you should know, that it is possible to change a paid app to free but a **free app cannot be changed to paid**.

 <p align="center">
   <img src="https://github.com/JiriHoffmann/cis357-FinalProject/blob/main/images/create_app_GPC.png?raw=true" />